 \section{Abstract}

-F. Paulin proved that if the Gromov boundaries of two hyperbolic groups are quasi-M\"obius equivalence, then those two hyperbolic groups are quasi-isometric to each other.
-This article aims to extend Paulin's results to relatively hyperbolic groups by introducing the notion of `relative quasi-M\"obius maps' between Bowditch boundaries of relatively hyperbolic groups.
-A coarsely cusp-preserving quasi-isometry between two relatively hyperbolic groups induces a homeomorphism between their Bowditch boundaries.
-We will show that the induced homeomorphism is relative quasi-M\"{o}bius and linearly distorts the exit points of bi-infinite geodesics to combinatorial horoballs.
-Conversely, we will show that if a homeomorphism between Bowditch boundaries of two relatively hyperbolic groups, preserving parabolic endpoints, is either relative quasi-M\"{o}bius or distorts the exit points of bi-infinite geodesics to combinatorial horoballs linearly, then that homeomorphism induces a coarsely cusp-preserving quasi-isometry between the relatively hyperbolic groups.
+F. Paulin proved that if the Gromov boundaries of two hyperbolic groups are quasi-M\"{o}bius equivalent, then the groups themselves are quasi-isometric.
+The goal of this article is to extend Paulin’s result to the setting of relatively hyperbolic groups by introducing the notion of relative quasi-M\"{o}bius maps between the Bowditch boundaries of relatively hyperbolic groups.
+We show that any coarsely cusp-preserving quasi-isometry between two relatively hyperbolic groups induces a homeomorphism between their Bowditch boundaries, and that this induced homeomorphism is relative quasi-M\"{o}bius and linearly distorts the exit points of bi-infinite geodesics into combinatorial horoballs.
+Conversely, we prove that if a homeomorphism between the Bowditch boundaries of two relatively hyperbolic groups preserves parabolic fixed points and is either relative quasi-M\"{o}bius or linearly distorts the exit points of bi-infinite geodesics into combinatorial horoballs, then it arises from a coarsely cusp-preserving quasi-isometry between the groups.

 \fontfamily{ptm}\selectfont

 { }